Discrimination in Public Accommodations

 Federal and state laws prohibit discrimination against certain protected groups in businesses and places that are considered "public accommodations."
 The definition of a "public accommodation" may vary depending upon the law at issue (i.e. federal or state), and the type of discrimination involved (i.e. race discrimination or disability discrimination).
 Generally speaking, it may help to think of public accommodations as most (but not all) businesses or buildings that are open to (or offer services to) the general public.
 More specifically, the definition of a "public accommodation" can be broken down into two types of businesses / facilities:

 - Privately-owned/operated businesses, services, and buildings

-Privately-owned/operated businesses and buildings.
-Privately-owned businesses and facilities that offer certain goods or services to the public -- including food, lodging, gasoline, and entertainment -- are considered public accommodations for purposes of federal and state anti-discrimination laws.
+Privately-owned businesses and facilities that offer certain goods or services to the public - including food, lodging, gasoline, and entertainment -are considered public accommodations for purposes of federal and state anti-discrimination laws.
 For purposes of disability discrimination, the definition of a "public accommodation" is even more broad, encompassing most businesses that are open to the public (regardless of type).

 Laws Prohibiting Discrimination in Public Accommodations: Race, Color, Religion, and National Origin